brettohland/fuckingformatstyle/content/_includes/quiz.md

 {{< xcode13-badge >}}

-All of Swift's build-in numeric types can be parsed from strings.
+All of Swift's built-in numeric types can be parsed from strings.
 You can also handle parsing percentages and currencies.

 [See Parsing Numbers](/numeric-styles/#parsing-numbers-from-strings)